hpdobrica/digital-garden-public/Continuous Improvement.md

 1 degree difference == 145 kilometers difference, let that sink in.

 The same idea is behind how small changes make a big impact on our big goals.
-A small positive [[Public/Habit]] that brings you closer to your goals, will compound over a large amount of time to bring astonishing results.
+A small positive [[Habit]] that brings you closer to your goals, will compound over a large amount of time to bring astonishing results.

 ## Laziness